Skip to contents

 title = "Multi-omics Data Integration",

-subtitle = "Using qualitative palette to distinguish data types",
+subtitle = "Using qual_vivid to distinguish omics layers",

 x = "Patient Samples",